Login / Register

 • High-yield bonds (or junk bonds) are bonds that pay higher interest rates because they have lower credit ratings than investment-grade bonds.

 • Investment grade refers to the quality of a company's credit.
-To be considered an investment grade issue, the company must be rated at 'BBB' or higher by Standard and Poor's or Moody’s.
+To be considered an investment-grade issue, the company must be rated at "BBB" or higher by Standard and Poor's or Moody’s.

 • A leveraged loan is a type of loan made to borrowers who already have high levels of debt and/or a low credit rating.
 Lenders consider leveraged loans to have an above-average risk that the borrower will be unable to pay back the loan (also known as the risk of default).